Probing Neural Topology of Large Language Models: Introduction

 We then apply our graph probing framework to comprehensively analyze the neural topology of LLMs through extensive experiments.
-First, we demonstrate that auto-regressive language generation performance can be reliably predicted using only the neural connectivity graph.
-This predictability holds universally across LLM families and scales, with empirical results spanning GPT~\cite{radford2019language}, Pythia~\cite{biderman2023pythia}, and Qwen~\cite{yang2024qwen2}, ranging from millions to billions of parameters (Section \ref{sec::predictability}).
-Next, we show that these neural topologies are (1) \textit{sparse}, given strong predictive performance when preserving only 1\% of neuron connections (Section~\ref{sec::sparsity}), (2) \textit{non-linearly} related to language generation performance, as non-linear graph probing significantly outperforms linear baselines (Section~\ref{sec::non-linearity}), and (3) \textit{early emerging} with predictive topological structures arising within just 8 steps of LLM pretraining (Section~\ref{sec::early_emergence}).
-Finally, we use our probes to perform cross-model contrastive graph matching, revealing that distinct LLMs converge toward similar internal neural topologies, suggesting shared underlying principles despite large discrepancies in architectures, parameters, and training data (Section~\ref{sec::graph_matching}).
-While not without limitations, we expect graph probing to provide valuable insights into the inner workings of LLMs and to guide their future development in an interpretable and safe manner.
+First, we demonstrate that language understanding and generation performance can be reliably predicted using only the neural connectivity graph.
+This predictability holds universally across LLM families and scales, outperforming activation-based probing approaches by up to 130.4\% even when preserving only 1\% of neuron connections, with empirical results spanning GPT~\citep{radford2019language}, Pythia~\citep{biderman2023pythia}, and Qwen~\citep{yang2024qwen2}, ranging from millions to billions of parameters (Section \ref{sec::results}).
+Next, we show causal evidence through interventional experiments and analysis on the MMLU~\citep{mmlu,wang2024mmlu} benchmark, discovering stable default neural topology and hub neurons in LLMs, and more importantly, validating that LLMs actually utilize their internal topological information when generating text (Section \ref{sec::analysis}).
+Finally, we offer two proof-of-concept applications of graph probing, showcasing its potential in model pruning and hallucination detection (Section \ref{sec::application}).
+While not without limitations, we expect graph probing to provide valuable insights into the inner workings of LLMs and to guide their future development in an interpretable and reliable way.